wilsonmar/scala/README.md

 port was removed in 8.0
    ```

-   NOTE: The Scala compiler (scalac) was written by author of the Java compiler.
+   NOTE: The Scala compiler (scalac) was written by an author of the Java compiler.

 0. Use the console task: